-- 4. Workplace problem solving skills and strategies - 5.
-General workplace safety and mobility training - 6.
-Attention span - 7.
-Ability to manipulate large and small objects - 8.
-Interpersonal relations - 9.
-Ability to get around in the community as well as the Prevocational site
+5. General workplace safety and mobility training6.
+Attention span

+7. Ability to manipulate large and small objects

+8. Interpersonal relations

+9. Ability to get around in the

+community as well as the Prevocational site

+Trevocutional sile

-Participation in Prevocational Services is not a prerequisite for Supported Employment.
-A person receiving Prevocational Services may pursue employment opportunities at any time to enter the general work force.
+Participation in Prevocational

+Services is not a prerequisite for

+Supported Employment.
+A person

+receiving Prevocational Services may pursue employment opportunities at

+any time to enter the general work

+force.

-Prevocational Services may be furnished in a variety of locations in the community and are not limited to fixed program locations.
+Prevocational Services may be

+furnished in a variety of locations in

+the community and are not limited to

+fixed program locations.

-NOTE: The below strike verbiage will be revised in the 2018 waiver renewal:
+NOTE: The below strike verbiage will be deleted and new verbiage

+inserted in the 2018 waiver renewal:

+Community job exploration activities

+must be offered to each person at

+least one (1) time per month based on

-Community job exploration activities must be offered based on choices/requests of the persons served and provided individually or in groups of up to three (3) people.
-Documentation of the choices offered and the chosen activities must be documented in each person's record.
-People who require one-on-one assistance must be included in community job exploration activities.
-Community participation activities must be offered to the same degree of access as someone not receiving services.
+choices/requests of the persons

+served and provided individually or in groups of up to three (3) people.

+Documentation of the choices offered

+and the chosen activities must be

+documented in each person's record.

+People who require one-on-one

+assistance must be included in

+community job exploration activities.
+Community participation activities

+must be offered to the same degree of

+access as someone not receiving

+services.

 Transportation must be provided to

+and from the program and for